Rasika00/nexus/README.md

 ## 📖 About The Project

-**Nexus** is a full-stack, responsive project and task management workspace built for the **ICT 2308: Database Systems** course mini-project.
+**Nexus** is a full-stack, responsive project and task management workspace.
 It provides a complete administrative and operational platform that integrates an **Express REST API backend**, a normalized **SQLite relational database**, and a modern **React 19 GUI frontend** with glassmorphic styling.

 ---